 I’d like to tell you I was cured and can’t be kept away from coral reefs for love nor money, but the truth is I’m still terrified of going underwater, and have never touched an aqualung since."8.
-While writing her first novel, she was shot at, bombed and robbed
+Writing her first novel, she was shot at, bombed & robbed

 "I quit my job as a TV news producer to write my first novel, Hard News, going on the road as a freelance with CNN to pay my way whilst I finished it.

 I got trapped in a hotel in Somalia for two days under constant fire, wrote an entire chapter in the back of a police tank in South Africa as it was attacked with Molotov cocktails, and had my hotel room burgled while I slept in it in Baghdad – they even took my watch from the bedside table as I snored on.

 Since the novel was set in the world of TV journalism, I tried to include some of my real-life experiences in the plot, but my Editor took them out – for being too far-fetched."9.
 She fled the Nigerian Mafia with her family

 "When I was twelve, my family moved to Nigeria, where my father was working as a Contracts Manager for a Nigerian construction firm.
 When one of his colleagues didn’t turn up one day, and his boss casually let slip that he’d had him murdered, my father realized we had to flee the country immediately.

 Unfortunately, his boss had all our passports to apply for visas, and the family was under constant surveillance by his men.